 MAT is an evidence-based approach to addiction treatment that utilizes FDA-approved medication, counseling, and social support.
 It is proven effective in helping people achieve and maintain long-term recovery.

-Traditional addiction treatment approaches typically rely on abstinence.
-However, MAT helps individuals struggling with addiction in several ways.
+MAT helps individuals struggling with a substance use disorder in several ways.

-• Reduce cravings and withdrawal symptoms – MAT medications alter the individual’s brain chemistry, reducing drug cravings and withdrawal symptoms.
-This can make it easier for them to avoid relapse.
+- Reduce cravings and withdrawal symptoms – MAT medications alter the individual’s brain chemistry, reducing drug cravings and withdrawal symptoms.
+This can make it easier for patients to avoid a return to use.

-A return to use is not the end of the road, but rather an opportunity for growth and learning.
+A return to use is an opportunity for growth and learning, not the end of the road.

 MAT helps individuals focus on rebuilding their lives, improving their relationships, and managing their daily responsibilities.
-But how does MAT help prevent relapse?
+But how does MAT help prevent a return to use?

 Progress, Not Perfection

-When it comes to recovery, complete abstinence can be unrealistic.
-It’s important to note that a return to use is not the end of the road, but rather an opportunity for growth and learning.
-Progress, not perfection, is what’s important when it comes to finding recovery.
+Many current abstinence-based models do not account for a return to use.
+But complete abstinence can be unrealistic.
+Preventing a return to use is always the broader goal of treatment.
+But it’s important to note a return to use is not the end of the road.
+It’s an opportunity for growth and learning.
+Progress, not perfection, needs to be part of the recovery continuum.

 Help a Loved One Fight Addiction